jbirddog/blue/README.md

 ## Machine Code Contract

-If compiling/executing machine code with BlueVM, take note of the reserved registers:
+If executing machine code with BlueVM, take note of the reserved registers:

 | Register | Purpose |
 |----|----|